sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

     </tbody>
     </table>

-<ql-infobox>Managed instance groups offer **autoscaling** capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
+Managed instance groups offer **autoscaling** capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
 Autoscaling helps your applications gracefully handle increases in traffic and reduces cost when the need for resources is lower.
-You just define the autoscaling policy and the autoscaler performs automatic scaling based on the measured load.</ql-infobox>
+You just define the autoscaling policy and the autoscaler performs automatic scaling based on the measured load.

 1. Click **Done**.